Cabozantinib (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney problems, liver disease, blood clotting or bleeding problems, high blood pressure, an open wound, or dental problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, blood clotting or bleeding problems, high blood pressure, an open wound, or dental problems.

 - This medicine may cause the following problems: